th0mashi11man/funding_cost_benefit/README.md

 GUIDE FOR CONFIG.JSON
 ───────────────────────────────────────────────────────────────

-This file defines the overhead policy, list of funders, and how University and Faculty co-funding is applied in the calculator.
+The config.json file defines the overhead policy, list of funders, and how University and Faculty co-funding is applied in the calculator.

-The calculator automatically reads this file when it loads from the same directory as index.html on GitHub Pages.
+The calculator automatically reads this file when it loads from the same directory as index.html

 ───────────────────────────────────────────────────────────────
 1) OVERHEAD POLICY